nicodh/php_parser_api/README.md

 This project provides an API for the [PHPParser][1] written by [nikic][2].
 It's implemented as a TYPO3 extension but can be easily used as a stand-alone library.
 The PHP Parser is included as sub module.
-Actually it's a fork of the Parser of nikic, since we needed more support for whitespaces and single line comments.
+Actually it's a [fork][6] of the Parser of [nikic][2], since we needed more support for whitespaces and single line comments which was implemented by [Tom Maroschik][7].

 Documentation can be found in the [docs][4] directory.